ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 - KRM: non-circular cross-sections along a straight centreline
 - DWBA: circular cross-sections along a curved centreline
 - DCM: circular cross-sections along a straight or curved centreline

-The structure and attributes required for the dataset metadata and specimen shape data are specified in a [JSON schema](https://json-schema.org/), stored in the echoSMs [github repository](https://github.com/ices-tools-dev/echoSMs/blob/main/data_store/schema/v1/anatomical_data_store.json).
-The schema documents the required attributes, their structure, valid values, and is rendered into the echoSMs [documentation](schema/data_store_schema.md).
-The schema is a quite technical document and is more easily understood via the examples [here]().
-The schema can also used to programmatically validate incoming datasets.

 ### Shape data structure